Welcome to the Turing Way

 Reproducible research is necessary to ensure that scientific work can be trusted.
 Funders and publishers are beginning to require that publications include access to the underlying data and the analysis code.
 The goal is to ensure that all results can be independently verified and built upon in future work.
 This is sometimes easier said than done.
 Sharing these research outputs means understanding data management, library sciences, sofware development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

-The Turing Way is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is “too easy not to do”.
-It will include training material on version control, analysis testing, and open and transparent communication with future users, and build on Turing Institute case studies and workshops.
-This project is openly developed and any and all questions, comments and recommendations are welcome at our github repository: https://github.com/alan-turing-institute/the-turing-way.
+The Turing Way is a handbook to support students, their supervisors, funders, and journal editors in ensuring that reproducible data science is “too easy not to do”.
+It will include training material on version control, analysis testing, open and transparent communication with future users, and build on Turing Institute case studies and workshops.
+This project is openly developed and any and all questions, comments and recommendations are welcome at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.

 The book itself

-The book that you’re reading is a jupyter book.
+The book that you are reading is a jupyter book.
 Jupyter books render markdown documents and jupyter notebooks as static html web pages.
-They’re easy to read and navigate…but also easy to edit and extend!
+They are easy to read and navigate…but also easy to edit and extend!

 🚧 Under construction 🚧

 Watch this space for a little more information on how to contribute to the Turing Way!